 It should be highlighted that file sharing / peer to peer sharing

 programs have a perfectly legal use.
 Sharing files which are not

-copyrighted is within the law.
-It is only when copyrighted files
+copyrighted is legal, it is only when copyrighted files are uploaded

 and downloaded - without the express permission of the owner - that

 the use of such programs becomes illegal.